cmelnulabs/spriteforge/README.md

 # SpriteForge

-A Variational Autoencoder for generating 2D pixel art sprites.
+A text-to-sprite GAN for generating 2D pixel art sprites from text descriptions.

 ## Installation